 How to get the most out of your ebike battery

-It’s recommended that you charge the battery as frequently as possible.
+It’s recommended that you use the battery as frequently as possible.
 The health of your battery is more contingent on frequent use than it is on how you deplete it.
+Ride your bike as often as you can and charge it when you're done.

 You will also reduce the risk of being stranded due to battery issues if you keep it charged up all the time.
 The last half of the battery charge depletes faster than the first half, plus your motor produces more power when the battery is closer to full charge.